 Bob Milan has spent the majority of his career as a counselor, consultant and trainer in the alcohol/drug treatment field.
 He is a past Oklahoma and national alcohol/drug counselor of the year awardee.
 In 1992 he began being an adjunct instructor here at Cameron University in addition to maintaining his private practice.
 Today he is happy to have been accepted as a full-time instructor in the Psychology Department as of fall semester 2012.

 phone: (580) 581-2360

-Kerri Stephens earned a B.S. in Human Ecology/ Family Science from Cameron University in 1996, an M.Ed. in Educational Psychology from The University of Oklahoma in 2000 and is working on a master’s in Human Relations that will be completed by May 2014.
+Kerri Stephens earned a B.S. from Cameron University in 1996 and an M.Ed. in Educational Psychology (2000) and an M.H.R.
+(Human Relations, 2014) from The University of Oklahoma.
 Her work experience includes social work, special education and school counseling.
-She first worked as an adjunct at CU in 2001 teaching Lifespan Human Growth and Development and since spring 2012 teaching Family Relations & Human Sexuality.
-Since joining as a full-time faculty member in August 2013, Kerri teaches General Psychology in the fall semesters and General Psychology and Human Sexuality in the spring semesters.
-She is a member of AASECT – American Association of Sex Educators, Counselors and Therapists - is working toward certification as a sex therapist and will pursue a Ph.D. in psychology after finishing her M.H.R.
+She teaches General Psychology and Human Sexuality.
+Kerri is a member of AASECT – American Association of Sex Educators, Counselors and Therapists – has additional training in sexology and is working toward certification as a sex therapist.